Visualizing LFP Responses to Stimuli#

 Selecting a Period#

 Oftentimes, the LFP data can be very large.
 Depending on the machine this analysis is performed on, there may not be enough memory to perform this interpolation.
 This can be mitigated in two ways.
 Firstly, the interp_hz variable in the following section can be decreased.
 Otherwise, the analysis can be performed with some smaller period of time within the LFP data.
 If you wish to do this, set period_start and period_end to be reasonable times (in seconds) within the experiment to look at.
 Below are printed the first and last timestamps from the stimulus data and LFP data to inform this choice.
-Also printed below are the shapes of lfp_timestamps and lfp_data. lfp_timestamps is a 1D array with a length of n, where n is the number of timestamps for the given period. lfp_data is a 2D array with a shape of n * p, where p is the number of probes.
+Also printed below are the shapes of lfp_timestamps and lfp_data. lfp_timestamps is a 1D array with a length of n, where n is the number of timestamps for the given period. lfp_data is a 2D array with a shape of n * c, where c is the number of channels on the probe.

 print("First timestamp stimulus data: ", all_stim_times[0])